 Sometimes it is easy just to talk about “doing stuff” but actually the proof of concept is in seeing some of my output.
-I will add more as time passes.
+These videos can give you a clearer idea of what this site aims to do, and what I’m working to change.
+I’ll add more as time passes.
 As well as the output itself, consider all aspects of the piece; the message (p1), the supportive media if present (p2) and the delivery (p3).
 Each has a part to play in the overall impact of the message

 One of my first major speaking opportunities was at TEDx Stuttgart 2013.
 I initially tried to work up a talk on what we could learn from surgery but realised this topic was closer to my heart.
 Speaking on something you are passionate about is always more rewarding.
 See if you can see the 3 steps within the piece.
 The delivery was one of my most challenging and one of my most practised.
 The thrill of the whole thing coming together was huge. (hate the still photo though!)